 City staff uses population projections to coordinate long-range plans such as the Transportation Master Plan, Water Plan, and Wastewater Reuse Plan.
-Below is a chart showing the latest State Demographer projections as well as the projection the City will use in evaluating long-range plans.
-Of note is that the State Demographer's 2013 projections are positive for the first time in 3-4 years due to improved economic forecasts.
-City staff is planning for moderate growth for the next few years, consistent with State Demographer projections, then increasing to a more historic growth pattern of approximately 0.8-1.0 percent.
+On the following page is a chart showing the latest State Demographer projections as well as the projection the City will use in evaluating long-range plans.
+Of note is that the State Demographer's 2014 projections have increased significantly compared to last year and prior years.
+This is a result of improved economic forecasts for the Northern Nevada region and includes projected impacts from the proposed Tesla facility in Storey County with its direct and indirect impacts.
+City staff's projection is for a more historic average growth pattern of approximately 0.8-1.0 percent, whereas the Demographer's projection is for growth closer to 1.5-1.8% over a sustained period.
+City staff will continue to monitor actual City growth and future Demographer projections to see if adjustments should be made in long-range planning assumptions.

-It is not anticipated that Carson City will reach its Master Plan buildout population of 75,000-80,000 for another 40-50 years, though growth trends will continue to be monitored.
+It is not anticipated that Carson City will reach its Master Plan buildout population of 75,000-80,000 for another 30-50 years, though growth trends will continue to be monitored.
 It would take approximately 8,000 additional dwelling units for Carson City to reach that buildout population (there are approximately 22,000 residential units in Carson City currently).